Extension Factory Builder

 Ingredients:

-1 cup red lentil (masoor dal)
+1 cup red lentil

-1 cup split green lentil (moong dal)
+1 cup green lentil

 2 tbsp ghee